carla-simulator/data-collector/docs/dataset_format_description.md

 Measurements represent all the float data collected for each simulation step.
 Each measurement is associated with the respective sensor data.
+The units of the measurements are on SI format, otherwise we specify the format.
 All measurements are stored in json files and contain the following information:

 * Step Number: the number of the current simulation step, starts at zero and is incremented by one for every simulation step.
 * Game Timestamp: the time that has passed since the simulation has started.
+Expressed on miliseconds.
 * Position: the world position of the ego-vehicle.
 It is expressed as a three dimensional vector (x,y,z) in meters.
 * Orientation: the orientation of the vehicle with respect to the world.
 Expressed as Euler angles (row, pitch and yaw).